April 23–25, 2026

 WORKSHOP

-Latvian theater maker Asja Lācis, a firsthand witness of the so-called Theater October 1917 in St. Petersburg and Moscow, was known for her unwavering belief in the revolutionary cause of the proletarian art movement and her theater work with proletarian kids and workers – she was also a mother herself and, according to her only daughter, a rather bad one: caring for the future of mankind and others’ children while neglecting her own (Dagmāra Ķimele, Asja,1996).
 She was by no means alone in this conflict between socio-political engagement and artistic ambitions on the one hand and parental responsibilities on the other.
 Even Alexandra Kollontai, the great pioneer of the politicization of women’s issues, of comradely love and non-reproductive sexuality (until these topics faded into oblivion again under Stalin), addresses in her memoirs the emotional turmoil she felt when leaving her young son with his grandparents to devote herself to her studies.
-Whether to become a mother or not, and how collective child-raising could look (and feel) like are topics that traverse Kollontai’s literary work (Red Love, 1923), and prominently reemerge in the figure of Milda in Sergej Tretjakov’sI Want a Baby (1924-1926).
+Whether to become a mother or not, and how collective child-raising could look (and feel) like are topics that traverse Kollontai’s literary work (Red Love, 1923), and prominently reemerge in the figure of Milda in Sergej Tretjakov’s I Want a Child (1924-1926).
 The question of how to reconcile parenthood and work or political initiative affected many women and fewer fathers of her generation in ways that may still seem all too familiar to us today.

 Using Lācis as our reference point, we will continue to discuss accounts of other activist (non)mothers and draw connections across the past century to the Jetzt-Zeit: even today, activists and artists are still confronted with questions about the compatibility of family and political vocation and artistic aspirations.
 Even though the division of roles in many – though by no means all – private relationships may have changed in the meantime, patriarchal structures are regaining political power worldwide, and heteronormative and property-based concepts of love and family are being normalized in public discourses, especially on social media and in the so-called manosphere.
 In light of these developments, the political significance of the challenges of (equal and gender-sensitive) parenthood in activist-artistic fields of work is becoming ever more important.